aptos-labs/developer-docs/docs/move/move-on-aptos/cryptography.md

 Move, through the Aptos adapter, encompasses several fundamental cryptographic tools:

 1. [Cryptographic Hash Functions](#cryptographic-hash-functions) – Algorithms that produce a fixed-size output (hash) from variable-sized input data.
 Supported functions include SHA2-256, SHA3-256, Keccak256, and Blake2b-256.
-2. [Digital Signature Verification](#digital-signature-verification) – Algorithms for signing a message so as to ensure its integrity, authenticate its sender, ensure non-repudiation, or any combination thereof.
+2. [Digital Signature Verification](#digital-signature-verification) – Algorithms for signing a message to ensure its integrity, authenticate its sender, ensure non-repudiation, or any combination thereof.
 Supported signature schemes include Ed25519, ECDSA, and BLS.
 3. [Elliptic Curve Arithmetic](#elliptic-curve-arithmetic) – Elliptic curves are one of the building blocks of advanced cryptographic primitives, such as digital signatures, public-key encryption or verifiable secret sharing.
 Supported curves include Ristretto255 and BLS12-381.
 4. [Zero-Knowledge Proofs (ZKP)](#building-powerful-cryptographic-applications) – These cryptographic techniques enable a party to prove that a relation $R(x; w)$ is satisfied on a public statement $x$ without leaking the secret witness $w$ that makes it hold.
 Currently, we support Groth16 ZKP verification and Bulletproofs ZK range proof verification.